alex-susi/nbaDraftLottery/README.md

 ### Team-Strength Model

 A Bayesian Markov chain over all 30 league-wide standing positions.
-The five 3-2-1 lottery tiers are then derived from the simulated rank:
+The five 3-2-1 lottery tiers are then derived from the simulated rank, where 1 = worst record:

 | Rank range | 3-2-1 tier |
 |---:|---|